-Solano County supports federal legislative and regulatory actions that promote and protect the health and general welfare of veterans in our community.
+Solano County supports federal legislative and regulatory actions that promote and protect the health and general welfare of veterans and active duty servicemembers in our community.
 The County opposes efforts to cut funding for key veterans' programs, as well as efforts to restrict local flexibility in the administration of such programs.
 Specific principles include:

-- 1. Support efforts that provide enhanced benefits for veterans and active duty, reserve and National Guard members that are cost-neutral to counties, including expanded mental health services. - 2.
-Support efforts that would provide increased access for County Veterans Service Offices (CVSO) to VA information systems for use in developing and monitoring claims submitted on behalf of veterans, including but not limited to the federal Public Assistance and Reporting Information System (PARIS). - 3.
+- Support efforts that provide enhanced benefits for veterans and active duty, reserve and National Guard members that are cost-neutral to counties, including expanded mental health services. - Support efforts that would provide increased access for County Veterans Service Offices (CVSO) to VA information systems for use in developing and monitoring claims submitted on behalf of veterans, including but not limited to the federal Public Assistance and Reporting Information System (PARIS). - 3.
 Support efforts to create a federal/state/local government partnership to reduce the VA veteran's claims backlog and expand outreach services to veterans. - 4.
 Support legislation that would make it a criminal offense to intentionally misdirect or mislead a veteran, or anyone acting on the veteran's behalf, concerning benefits or entitlements. - 5.
 Support efforts to expand/increase VA responsibility to educate veterans on their entitlements. - 6.
 Support legislation that would establish priority enrollment and registration for veterans in community colleges, state colleges, and universities. - 7.
 Support legislation and funding to improve existing and construction of new local veteran's facilities. - 8.
 Oppose legislative efforts to reduce, cap or otherwise negatively impact veterans, active duty, reserve and National Guard members' pay and compensation packages. - 9.
-Support legislation that would eliminate the means test (income limits) for veterans to qualify for VA medical care. - 10.
+Support legislation that would eliminate the means test (income limits) for veterans to qualify for VA medical - 10.
 Support legislation that would authorize VA pharmacies to honor prescriptions written by non-VA physicians. - 11.
 Support legislation that would expand the eligibility criteria for VA Dental Services for veterans eligible for VA Healthcare. - 12.
 Support legislation that would provide CVSO's to send veteran claims electronically to the Veteran's Administration using D to D technology and the County's Vet Pro platform. - 13.
-Support legislation that would make education regarding VA benefits, eligibility, and application processes more understandable by, and more readily available to, veterans and their families.
+Support legislation and regulatory changes for active duty military, reservists, veterans, their spouses and immediate family members that supports reciprocity in terms of professional licenses and certificates that would allow them to seek employment in California in professions including, but not limited to the public school system.